martiansideofthemoon/relic-retrieval/README.md

 # RELiC: Retrieving Evidence for Literary Claims

 This is the official codebase accompanying our ACL 2022 paper "RELiC: Retrieving Evidence for Literary Claims" (https://relic.cs.umass.edu).
+You can find our paper on arXiv [here](https://arxiv.org/abs/2203.10053).

 ## Setup